iros/patternfills/README.md

 `grunt connect` - this will fire up a server on localhost running on port 8000.
 Navigate to that url to one of the sample files you wish to see (http://localhost:8000/sample_svg.html, http://localhost:8000/sample_d3.html or http://localhost:8000/sample_css.html).

 The project is setup with live reloading, so that any time you modify any of the pattern files you will see your page automatically reload.

+You can build the website any time by just calling `grunt render` or simply `grunt`.

+The files will be built and put into the `public` folder.
+If you don't intend to customize the patterns or add new ones, you can simply look at the generated code and use it for your own needs.

 ## Submitting patterns